Willowdale, Toronto: Education

-TDSB operates two secondary schools in the neighbourhood, Earl Haig Secondary School and Drewry Secondary School.
-TCDSB operates a specialized arts focused school (grades 7-12) in the neighbourhood, with other TCDSB secondary school students residing in Willowdale attending institutions in adjacent neighbourhoods.
+TDSB operates two secondary schools in the neighbourhood: Earl Haig Secondary School and Drewry Secondary School.
+TCDSB operates a specialized arts focused school (grades 7–12) in the neighbourhood, with other TCDSB secondary school students residing in Willowdale attending institutions in adjacent neighbourhoods.
 The French-first language public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Willowdale.
-Monseigneur-de-Charbonnel is a French-Language Catholic school (Gr.
-7-12) operated by Conseil Scholaire de District Catholique Centre Sud, located on Drewry Avenue.
+Monseigneur-de-Charbonnel is a French-Language Catholic school (grades 7–12) operated by Conseil Scholaire de District Catholique Centre Sud, located on Drewry Avenue.
 Others can attend CSCM/CSV schools situated in other neighbourhoods in Toronto.

 Recreation

 The neighbourhood is home to several public parks, including Bathurst Park, Edithvale Park, Finch Avenue Hydro Corridor, and Sheppard East Park.
 Parks in Willowdale are managed by the Toronto Parks, Forestry and Recreation Division.
 In addition to municipal parks, the City of Toronto government also manages North York Central Library, a branch of the Toronto Public Library.
 Located on Yonge Street, Mel Lastman Square is a public square that hosts a number of events.
 The square is situated next to North York Civic Centre, a building used by the municipal government.
 Toronto Centre for the Arts is also located nearby.

 In addition to public amenities, the neighbourhood is also home to Empress Walk, a condominium and retail complex that includes an IMAX cinema operated by Cineplex Entertainment.